Kushalsolanki1987/Assignment_RestApi/README.md

 3. Implemented POJO classes for serializing and deserializing JSON Payload to increase the code readability

+4. Parameterized data to run test with multiple datasets using cucumber example keyboard.

-4. Implemented logging in framework to log request and response details
+5. Implemented logging in framework to log request and response details

-5. Execute complete framework from maven commands
+6. Execute complete framework from maven commands

-6. Generate Reports for Test Execution results
+7. Generate Reports for Test Execution results

 ### Note:
 Install Natural 0.9 plugins for maintaining BDD/ATDD files.